-The idea of opening this boutique came whilst I was in Mykonos, waiting for a late ferry, on my last day of my holiday.
+The idea of opening this boutique came whilst I was in Mykonos, waiting for a late ferry, on the last day of my holiday.
 The thought of going back to grey sky and everyday busy life was dreadful.
 I thought how nice would it be if I could take some of this back with me.

 I have always paid attention to wearing the right outfit for every occasion, but I did not grow up worrying about what to wear on holiday.
 In fact we used to wear whatever we found first in our wardrobe!
 But over the years I started to realise that preparing and wearing your holiday wardrobe is part of the fun of going on holiday.
-In the heart of winter I did not know where to buy summer clothes in London, and so I always felt out of place on holiday as I had nothing "relaxed" to wear.
+In the heart of winter I did not know where to buy summer clothes in London, and so I always felt out of place on holiday as I had nothing 'relaxed' to wear.

 So I decided to open this boutique where my friends (and hopefully you) can shop before leaving for the next destination, whether it be a city break to Andalusia, a Greek island hopping tour, a finca stay in Ibiza, a yacht trip in the Caribbean, or wherever else your fantasy takes you.
 And hopefully you can also wear what you find on here on sunny days in town, anywhere you live!